JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 8. spotless and its hook <br>
 9. logging <br>
 10. lombok <br>

+add lombok plugin to IntelliJ
+Without the plugin:
+> IntelliJ can’t “see” the generated code (e.g., getters, setters, constructors, etc.). <br>
+> You’ll see false positives like: "Cannot resolve method", "Field is never assigned" <br>
+>  Missing method or field errors — even if the code compiles fine.

+Add the dependency and enable annotation processing
+> Preferences / Settings → Build, Execution, Deployment → Compiler → Annotation Processors

 11. jasypt <br>
 12. flyway <br>
 13. profiles (local Dockerfile) <br>

+> @ActiveProfiles("test")  // why?
+    "When running this test, use the application-test.yml or application-test.properties configuration instead of the default."

 14. transactions <br>
 15. jmeter
 16. sonar